 Photo credit: DeLon Grant @thecelebrd #celebrdphotography

 Tall iced decaf, with one pump of mocha and one pump of raspberry, and coconut milk.
 That’s my Starbucks order.
-I walk into this mega franchise, ask for my customized beverage, pay some money in exchange for my customized drink, and leave.
+I walk into this mega franchise, ask for my customized beverage, pay some money in exchange for my personalized drink, and leave.
 Here I am, a product of 80’s and 90’s pop culture.
 Raised in Mainstream Suburbia, USA, I’m a fore runner for the American millennial tribe.
 I’m submerged in the internet culture, decorated with mobile devices, social media, and all the merchandise attached.
 “I want it, now,” has been deeply wired into my stream of consciousness.
-Why wouldn’t it be?
-I have had privilege of having options, options, options (and ADD)!
 The act of instant gratification is performed as a daily ritual for most of the “Me” generation, me included.
 We like what we like and we have the support of mass-media-capitalism influencing us to obtain those external, material desires.
 You can be a better you, if you look this way and buy all this stuff.

 The exterior image of Self exemplifies how we are perceived, which is very important to multiple generations.
 The look.
 So often we lose ourselves in looking a certain way to conform to some kind of social niche or profession.
 As a hair and makeup artist, I enjoy personifying my craft.
 I’ve always loved playing dress up to express my individuality.
 I’m so grateful to have had the freedom to do so.
 However, I am notorious for switching my innocent pleasure into competitive judgement.
 I used to walk into yoga classes, filled with yogis draped in Lululemon and think, man, I need that top!
 Then I’d spend half my pay check on Lululemon, only to sell it on eBay for half the cost.
 Or I’d intently watch the more advanced yogi while he/she performed all kinds of crazy poses or finish his/her chaturanga with a one arm handstand, or something, and I’d think, Gross.
 What a show off!
 Then I‘d go home and clumsily attempt the same sequence.
 This usually ended with me falling flat on my face.
 Chances are, that yogi was simply trying to express their highest potential on their mat; that yogi most likely came to class to deepen their own practice and not be judged.
 I cannot count the times a yoga instructor has told me to focus on what’s happening in my own body and not to pay attention to anyone else around me.
 I can’t help it!
 I want to work hard, sweat hard, and do all the cool looking tricks, and, I want to look cute while I’m doing them… Right now!
 It didn’t matter that the super yogi patiently practiced for years to acquire the strength needed to execute those crazy poses and avoid injury.
 I’m positive that I am not the only person who has followed this train of thought.
 Also, I’m positive that I’m not the only person who has injured themselves as a result of thinking this way.